z8RtksLil4/RhymetNeural/README.txt

 Hidden:  Sigmoid <- 78
 Input :  Sigmoid <- 784

-if you wanted to you could include the string "Pool" (Case Sensitive) in the Neurons List and that would Pool the data you give it using a 3 by 3 Kernal and the number of input neurons sqare root should be 2 less for each pool. example using 1 pool on an input of 784
+if you wanted to you could include the string "Pool" (Case Sensitive) in the Neurons List and that would Pool the data you give it using a 3 by 3 Kernal and the number of input neurons sqare root should be 2 less for each pool. example is using 1 pool on an input of 784

     √784 = 28
     28 - 2 - 26